igorskyflyer/file-formats/adbt/README.md

 Unfortunately, a common header file most certainly has a property that should be different for every filter list file we compile, in most cases, at least the `!
 Title: Filter name` should be different for every filter list file.

 This is where _meta files_ come into play.
 Meta files are complementary files with an extension of `*.adbt.meta` that provide a way to have a dynamic header file that can be reused in all `ADBT` template files.
+We write placeholders in our header file that get replaced at compile-time.

 <br>